devrigon/devrigon/README.md

   <!-- Presentation -->
-  ## Hi!👋 My name is Marcelo Rigon and I work as a QA, i'm from Brazil and passionate Programming.</br>
+  ## Hello!👋 Welcome to my profile, my name is Marcelo Rigon and here i share my projects and new ideas.
+I hope to help solve problems and learn from the community as well.</br>

   🌱 I’m currently studying QA and Software Development at Udemy and Youtube.